Veena Sahasrabuddhe: Early life

-Her father Shankar Shripad Bodas was a contemporary of Omkarnath Thakur and Vinayakrao Patwardhan, and one of the earliest students of Vishnu Digambar Paluskar who founded the famous Gandharva Mahavidyalaya.
+Her father Shankar Shripad Bodas was one of the earliest students of Vishnu Digambar Paluskar who founded the famous Gandharva Mahavidyalaya.
 Bodas was specially invited by Paluskar to move to Kanpur from Mumbai and spread music.
 Bodas and Shanta migrated to Kanpur in 1926, founded a Sangit Samaj and began teaching students, inviting other performers and propagating music.
 The Paluskar tradition was essentially in the Gwalior Gharana style and temperament of singing.
 Kanpur was an industrial town without any notable cultural life, particularly classical music.
 Until then, Uttar Pradesh had other places such as Banaras and Allahabad where music thrived.
 Veena's mother Shanta was also a singer and taught music in local schools in Kanpur.
 Veena grew up in this musical atmosphere at home.
 In addition to training from her father, she also trained with her brother Kashinath.

 Death

 Veena Sahasrabuddhe gave her last concert on 2 December 2012.
 She was diagnosed with progressive supranuclear palsy.
-She died on 29 June 2016.
+She died on 30 June 2016.